yaya2devops/aws-cloud-project-bootcamp/journal/week7.md

 We'll also tackle technical tasks like refreshing the JWT token from week 3, refactoring bin directory scripts incl. my design skills, and enhancing Docker networking, among others.

-I took you on a tour of my primary domain and showed you the projects hosted there that could be beneficial to you.
+Partway through, I took you on a tour of my primary domain and showed you the projects hosted there that could be beneficial to you.